appleyuchi/Decision_Tree_Prune/README.md

 -------------------ECP-Operation method(end)-----------------------

 \----------------------------------------
-You may also interested in the inventer、history of Pruning Algorithms,and you may want to compare the unpruned effects and pruned effects, I have collected them together in the following Link:
+You may also interested in the inventer、history of Pruning Algorithms,and you may want to compare the unpruned effects and pruned effects.

+I have collected them together in the following Link:
 https://blog.csdn.net/appleyuchi/article/details/83692381